Broadway Church

 To summarize, our 11 essays addressed…

 The Cosmos: Our astonishingly complex and fine-tuned cosmos reveals the work of a Fine-Tuner (a Mind, an Author, a Creator).
+It takes irrational faith to believe that such extraordinary complexity appeared on its own and from nothing.

 Biology: DNA, various biological systems in our bodies, and even microscopic organisms show, again, astonishing complexity and fine-tuning that demonstrate a Fine-Tuner.